Skip to main content

 • Keep user attributes synchronized between Azure AD and Go1, including name, email addresses and permissions

-Step 1: Generate an API token in Go1
+Step 1: Create an app in Go1

 1. In your Go1 account, select Integrations and then Developers, under the main menu in the top right.